|

 waiting for longer.

-reality is that in both manual and automated scheduling systems many theater
+that in both manual and automated scheduling systems many theater

 opportunities are lost due to poor protection of the constraint.
 These losses are buried in the general